Decoding Khloé Kardashian's Dating History And List Of Boyfriends

 – How long did Khloé Kardashian and Tristan Thompson date?

-Khloé Kardashian and Tristan Thompson’s on-and-off relationship spanned from September 2016 to their official breakup in 2022.
+Khloé Kardashian and Tristan Thompson’s on-and-off relationship spanned from September 2016 till their official breakup in 2022.

 – How long did Khloé Kardashian and LeBron James date?

 Khloé Kardashian and LeBron James did not date.
-James however is also a professional basketball player and he had gone out on a double date with Khloé, Tristan and his wife Savannah Brinson.
+James, however, is also a professional basketball player and had gone out on a double date with Khloé, Tristan and his wife Savannah Brinson.

 – Who is Khloé Kardashian dating recently?